axboe/fio/HOWTO.rst

 		User datagram protocol V6.
 	**unix**
 		UNIX domain socket.
+	**vsock**
+		VSOCK protocol.

-	When the protocol is TCP or UDP, the port must also be given, as well as the hostname if the job is a TCP listener or UDP reader.
+	When the protocol is TCP, UDP or VSOCK, the port must also be given, as well as the hostname if the job is a TCP or VSOCK listener or UDP reader.
 For unix sockets, the normal :option:`filename` option should be used and the port is invalid.
+	When the protocol is VSOCK, the :option:`hostname` is the CID of the remote VM.

 .. option:: listen : [netsplice] [net]